pradheepke/sdc-advanced-lane-finding-p4/README.md

 ### Possible Improvements
  - One thing that would have helped is some labeled data on the lanes.
 That would have made it easier to identify heuristics for lanes (or even better just build a classifier for lane detection from the labeled data).
  - Having a labeled dataset would have also helped to quantify the efficacy of tracking.
-It could also be used to set the parameters in a more informed way.
+It could also be used to set the parameters (e.g: length of history) in a more informed way.